cwijayasundara/biz_to_bricks_v3/API_DOCUMENTATION.md

 The API manages files across several directories:

 - `uploaded_files/`: Original uploaded documents
 - `parsed_files/`: Markdown versions of parsed documents
-- `summarized_files/`: AI-generated summaries
-- `generated_questions/`: AI-generated questions
+- `generated_questions/`: AI-generated questions (not saved to disk)
 - `bm25_indexes/`: BM25 search indexes

+Note: Summaries and questions are generated fresh each time and not stored on disk.

 ---